-What a job as a pharmaceutical process engineer involves
+What is a pharmaceutical process engineer?

 "I carry out vision-technical process optimisations on high-tech pharmaceutical inspection machines such as Visual Inspection and Container Closure Integrity Testing (CCIT) machines.
 This includes: